Declaration of Conformity 2017

 Section 161 (I) (1) of the German Stock Corporation Act (AktG) requires the Executive Management and the Supervisory Boards of a listed stock corporation to declare annually that the recommendations of the "Government Commission on the German Corporate Governance Code" published by the Federal Ministry of Justice in the official section of the Federal Gazette have been and are complied with, and which recommendations have not been or are not being applied, and for what reason.
 In addition to the presentation of the applicable German Stock Corporation Act, the German Corporate Governance Code (”Code”) also includes recommendations from which a company may deviate (“shall” provisions).
 However, any deviation has to be disclosed and accounted for annually.

-Since issuing the last Declaration of Conformity on 17 December 2015, amended on 18 January 2016, Medigene AG has complied with the recommendations of the Code in its version dated 5 May 2015, except with the declarations made in the Declaration of Conformity of 17 December 2015 / 18 January 2016.
-For the period starting 13 December 2016 the Executive Management and Supervisory Boards declare conformity with the Code in its version dated 5 May 2015 with the following exceptions, and declare their intention to comply in the future as follows:
+Since issuing the last Declaration of Conformity on 13 December 2016 Medigene AG has complied with the recommendations of the Code in its version dated 5 May 2015, except with the declarations made in the Declaration of Conformity of 13 December 2016.
+For the period starting 28 November 2017 the Executive Management and Supervisory Boards declare conformity with the Code in its version dated 7 February 2017 with the following exceptions, and declare their intention to comply in the future as follows:

 Section 3.8 para.
 3 of the Code: Deductible in the case of D&O insurances